olus2000/concat-evaluator/README.rst

 Functionality
 =============

-Operators can be created using the ``NEW OPERATOR`` button, edited using their interface and deleted using the trash icon.
+Operators can be created using the ``Add operator`` row, edited using their interface and deleted using the trash icon.
 For the meaning of operator interface see Operators_.
 Operators with errors will not be included in evalutation.

+Similar interface exists for word definitions.

 Help button links to this file or a halp page if I make it.

 The rest of the top buttons will set the operators to one of preset bases.

-After you enter the expression into the textbox at the bottom and resolved any errors you can step through its evaluation using the buttons below the textbox.
+After you enter the expression into the textbox at the bottom and resolve any errors you can step through its evaluation using the buttons below the textbox.